tokio-rs/rdbc/README.md

 # Connection Trait

-Currently there is a simple `Connection` trait that allows queries to be executed that either return a `ResultSet` for reads or just the number of rows affected by writes.
+Currently there are just two simple traits representing `Connection` and `ResultSet`.
 Later, there will be a `Driver` trait as well.

+Note that the design is currently purposely not idiomatic Rust and is modelled after ODBC and JDBC.
+These traits can be wrapped by idiomatic Rust code and there will be features added to RDBC to facilitate that.

 ```rust
 /// Represents a connection to a database